 Time: 30 minutes to one hour

-What you need
+What you need:

 Indigenous artists use old and new materials in their artworks, sometimes using methods handed down through many generations.

 Have a look around your house or garden to see what you can find.
-We used:

 - pipe cleaners

 - scissors to cut material to size (remember scissors are sharp so ask an adult for help).

 Wind your weaving materials around the frame, starting at the bottom and working your way up.
 We used raffia to attach the grass to the frame.

 Tip: Layering the material in one spot will fill out the shape.

-7. Experiment with materials and make your whole family in trees!
+Tip: Experiment with materials and make your whole family in trees!

 Share your creation